 - Define the basics of the operations of a modern symphony orchestra

-- Describe biographical and historical information about the composers and classical repertoire performed by the CPO
+- Describe biographical and historical information about the composers and classical repertoire performed by the Calgary Philharmonic Orchestra (CPO)

 - Develop a vocabulary of musical terms

-- Identify musicians from the Calgary Philharmonic Orchestra and describe their professional experiences
+- Identify musicians, conductors, and staff from the CPO and describe their professional experiences

 Special 60 + years of age and older discount does not apply to this course as it is not a 20 hour course.